rudolfsg/blog/posts/static site generator.md

 ## Syntax highlighting

 By default `pulldown-cmark` detects code blocks, however, it won't highlight the syntax.
 Luckily this is simple to adjust - once we've detected a code block we override the default behaviour by feeding the code block into a [highlighter](https://crates.io/crates/syntect) and outputting colorised html.
-Finally, I've added [Jetbrains Mono](https://www.jetbrains.com/lp/mono/) font to `style.css`.
+Finally, I've set code block font to [Jetbrains Mono](https://www.jetbrains.com/lp/mono/) which supports ligatures.

 Now we can have nice code snippets: